rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 ---

 A few weeks ago, I asked my fellow graduate students to give their list of the "Top N Mathematicians of All Time."
-In return, I was [publicly shamed by by my good frenemy](https://twitter.com/corrine_yap/status/1461473396726796289), K[^K].
+In return, I was [publicly shamed by my good frenemy](https://twitter.com/corrine_yap/status/1461473396726796289), K[^K].